 Less than Significant Impact.
-Because the Small Industrial Order only addresses small industrial systems, displacement of substantial number of existing housing is unlikely.
-The nature of the Small Industrial Order is to support restaurants, cannabis cultivation or manufacturing practices, maintenance yards, manufacturing facilities, and other commercial operations with a streamlined permitting process for small industrial wastewater treatment.
+Because the Limited Domestic Order only addresses limited domestic systems, displacement of substantial number of existing housing is unlikely.
+The nature of Limited Domestic Order is to support new small housing development with a streamlined permitting process for limited domestic wastewater treatment.

-4.15 Public Services

-XV.
-PUBLIC SERVICES:

-a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact
+3.4.15 Public Services XV.
+PUBLIC SERVICES: Less Than a) Would the project result in substantial adverse physical Potentially Less Than No Significant impacts associated with the provision of new or physically Significant Significant Impact Impact altered governmental facilities, need for new or physically with Impact altered governmental facilities, the construction of which could Mitigation cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Fire protection?
+Police protection?
+Schools?
+Parks?

-Fire protection? $\boxtimes$

-Police protection? $\boxtimes$

-Schools? $\boxtimes$

-Parks? $\boxtimes$

-Other public facilities? $\boxtimes$
+Other public facilities?